 Potential Termination of Alimony Payments

 There are five types of alimony recognized in New Jersey divorces: temporary alimony, limited duration alimony, rehabilitative alimony, permanent alimony, and reimbursement alimony.
 In some cases, after the divorce proceedings are over, a spouse paying alimony believes that the spouse receiving alimony payments should have the alimony terminated or reduced.
 One of the most common reasons the paying spouse believes this, rightly or wrongly, is because the receiving spouse cohabitates with someone else.
-If you need representation in connection with the potential termination of alimony payments, you can consult the Monmouth County divorce lawyers at Goldstein, Bachman & Newman.When the Potential Termination of Alimony Payments May Occur
+If you need representation in connection with the potential termination of alimony payments, you can consult the Middlesex or Monmouth County alimony lawyers at Goldstein, Bachman & Newman.When the Potential Termination of Alimony Payments May Occur

 At our firm, we often represent clients in post-divorce issues, such as the potential termination of alimony or maintenance payments.
 In order to obtain termination of alimony payments, the spouse seeking the order that terminates or modifies the payments must show that there are changed circumstances.
 The changed circumstances of either party can justify the termination or modification of alimony.
 The changed circumstances could include disability, illness, reduced income, the long-term unemployment of the paying spouse, or the cohabitation or marriage of the spouse receiving payments.

 The ultimate determination as to whether alimony should terminate is fact-sensitive.
 If cohabitation is the basis for the termination request, the court will look at whether the relationship is tantamount to marriage.
 Living with someone in order to save money, for example, is not considered "cohabitation" for the purposes of getting alimony terminated.